 ART-AI and University of Bath AI group seminar

-We are pleased to have Coralia Cartis, a Professor of Numerical Optimization at the Mathematical Institute, University of Oxford and a Fellow of Balliol College and The Alan Turing Institute for Data Science, join us for this joint ART-AI and University of Bath AI group seminar, entitled ‘Challenges and improvements in optimization algorithms for machine learning’.
+We are pleased to have Dr Nadin Kokciyan, a Lecturer in Artificial Intelligence in the School of Informatics at University of Edinburgh, and a Visiting Research Fellow in the Department of Informatics at King’s College London, join us for this joint ART-AI and University of Bath AI group seminar, entitled ‘An Agent-based Perspective for Preserving Privacy Online’.